-According to a Markets and Markets study, the WMS market will achieve a value of approximately 3.23 billion by 2023.
-This represents a compound annual growth rate of 14.1 percent for the 2017 to 2023 period.
+According to a Markets and Markets study, the WMS market will achieve a value of approximately 3.23-billion by 2023.
+This represents a compound annual growth rate of 14.1% from 2017 - 2023.
 A variety of market dynamics are leading to this growth, but let's look at three of the most important ones and discuss how organizations can prepare for the shifting operational climate.

 Markets and Markets pointed to rapid growth in the e-commerce sector.
-This conclusion is backed, to a degree, by eMarketer research that found total sales in retail reached approximately $22 trillion in 2016, a 6 percent increase.
-By 2020, the industry is expected to bring in annual revenues of $27 trillion.
+This conclusion is backed, to a degree, by eMarketer research that found total sales in retail reached approximately $22-trillion in 2016, a 6% increase.
+By 2020, the industry is expected to bring in annual revenues of $27-trillion.